 The opportunities we provide are tailored to our Scholars varied interests and are made possible by connecting them with current experts in their fields, including leading university professors, authors, human rights lawyers, non-profit directors, educators, and others.
 More specifically, this includes:

-The Student Journal for International Conflict
+The Student Journal on International Conflict

-Writing Mentorship Program
+Writing & Research Mentorship Program

 JS Scholars interested in publishing a research article or policy proposal are matched with one of our W&R Mentors, each a leader in their respective fields.
 Our Scholars and Mentors will start by meeting individually to discuss and refine the overall concepts and arguments the Scholar is working on.
 This is followed by additional meetings to outline and draft the article.
 Lastly, our Managing Editor helps each Scholar with the final stages of copy editing and publication.

 Interested JS Scholars are matched with one of the leading experts and academics who are affiliated with the program.
 Before the interview, our Managing Editor provides professional training on how to conduct interviews, research topics, write interview questions, and then assists with mock practice sessions.
 Afterwards we arrange the interview itself, and then edit and publish the interviews on our Journal.

 In contrast to the W&R Mentorship and the Interview Program, both of which require weeks of work before developing the final product, our Blog provides JS Scholars with a chance to more quickly comment on recent events they see in the news.
 These shorter, informal posts are edited with guidance from our Managing Director.